yadavsahil28/Life-Skills-Track/tinyHabits.md

 ## Question 8

-### Pick one habit that you would like to do more of?
+Pick one habit that you would like to do more of?
 What are the steps that you can take to make it make the cue obvious or the habit more attractive or easy and or response satisfying?

+**Answer:**

 I aim to increase my water intake throughout the day.
 To achieve this, I can: